pulibrary/ExcelAlmaLookup/README.md

 <img src='./img/ribbon.jpg'>

 The plugin will only be installed under the current user's profile.
-While it is not possible to automatically install the plugin for all users on a computer, you can specify a custom installation directory.
-If this directory is accessible to other users on the computer, then they can enable the plugin without having to download and install it themselves.
-To do so:

-1. In Excel, go to the "File" tab, and click "Options" in the left sidebar.
-2. In the options window, click "Add-ins" in the left sidebar.
-3. On the bottom of the window, next to "Manage", select "Excel Add-Ins", and click "Go...".
-4. In the dialog that appears, click "Browse...".
-Navigate to the installation directory, and select the file "CatalogLookup.xlam".
-Then click "OK".
-5. Click "OK" again in the Add-ins dialog, and close the options window.
-The "Library Tools" tab and "Look up in Catalog" button should appear, as shown above.
+See "Configuration" section below if you want to install the plugin for multiple users on the same computer.

 ## Quick Start Guide

+This guide shows the basic steps involved in using this plugin.
+Some features require special configuration in Alma (see "Configuration section below.)
+Full documentation of the various features and options can be found further down in this README.

 <img align='left' src='./img/dialog-steps.jpg'>